 We have many success stories made possible by the generous support of our Methodist Church family.
 Our former residents have become professional basketball players, successful architects, doctors, lawyers and most importantly they have been taught a Christ-like way to a happier life.

-The Kentucky United Methodist Homes for Children and Youth has two locations: The Owensboro location, known as the Mary Kendall Campus and the Versailles Campus.
+The Kentucky United Methodist Children's Homes has two locations: The Owensboro location, known as the Mary Kendall Campus and the Nicholasville Campus.
 The Mary Kendall Campus celebrated their 100-year anniversary in 2004.
-The Versailles Campus celebrates 135 years of service this year!
+After 85 years at our campus in Versailles, we recognized the way we served children had changed dramatically, and we needed to change our facilities.
+In 2018, we officially moved from our Versailles campus to our current location in Nicholasville.
+We look forward to many more years of serving Kentucky’s most vulnerable children.